Maumagnaguagno/maumagnaguagno.github.io/index.md

 - Game development
 - Procedural generation

-Here you can see some of my stuff:
+Here you can see some of the stuff I worked on:

 - [State-space visualization with D3](https://maumagnaguagno.github.io/HeuristicView/)
   - See how different search mechanisms affect the state-space